maxidiazbattan/covid-dashboard/README.md

 This could take a few minutes.
 In the meantime...

 2. Create a free account on Heroku https://signup.heroku.com/login
 3. Create a `requirements.txt` file with all your non-standard dependencies (based on any libraries you are importing), separated by a newline.
-In our case, they are `Flask` w/ a capital F, `requests`, and `python-dotenv`.
-Note that libraries like `os` are standard imports, so they don't need to be included.
+In our case, they are `Flask` w/ a capital F. Note that libraries like `os` are standard imports, so they don't need to be included.
 4. Create a `Procfile`, which has the command that Heroku will use to run your app: `web: python app.py` (see documentation https://devcenter.heroku.com/articles/getting-started-with-python#define-a-procfile)
 5. Add + commit all changed files with git
 6. Log in to Heroku: `heroku login -i`